-Damien Miles-Paulson teaches slow dancing, writes and doesn’t worry about his online presence*.
+Damien Miles-Paulson teaches slow dancing, writes and still dreams of an overseas basketball career.
 He is a founding member of the now disbanded experimental German noise band, Flu Shot.
-He lives and walks in Seattle.
-His stories, poems and sounds can be found at The Whole Beast Rag, The Washington Square Review, theNewerYork, Alice Blue Review, Marco Polo Arts Mag and Everyday Genius.
-He can be reached at firstname.lastname@example.org and @DMilesPaulson…
+He is from Olympia (WA), though he now lives in the Inland Caliphate where he MFAs at the University of California Riverside.
+His stories, poems and sounds can be found at The Whole Beast Rag, The Washington Square Review, theNewerYork, Alice Blue Review, Marco Polo Arts Mag, Everyday Genius, Axolotl and The Alarmist.
+He can be reached at at @DMilesPaulson…

 “Stories from a Broken Pact,” The Washington Square Review #32

 “On Drones,” Whole Beast Rag # 6: Idol

 “A Year on the Beach in Afghanistan,” Marco Polo Arts Mag

 “The Art Dealer At His Home In Seminyak,” Axolotl

 As I write this my drone is walking the dog.
 I’ve been asked by a well-distributed lifestyle and technology magazine to write a comprehensive article on drones.
 “Think of yourself as the poet laureate of drones,” the Editor told me, though I knew that all he wanted was a review of some new technology that no one else was willing to review.
 All I have been able to come up with thus far is this: Despite attempts to change the name to something friendlier, Drone has persisted.